Code-Institute-Submissions/happybean/README.md

 - A registered user will have to log in again if they want to see their Profile or the Coffee Corner Page.
 - An Admin user will have to log in again if they want to see their Profile, Coffee Corner Page or the Manage Products Page.

-### 404 & 500 Page
+### 403, 404 & 500 Pages
-- The custom 404 & 500 Pages contains an image and text that makes the user understand they have encountered an error.
+- The custom 403, 404 & 500 Pages contains an image and text that makes the user understand they have encountered an error.
 There is a button to return the user to the Happy Bean Home page.

 <br>
 <hr>